atorresg/ATCarousel/README.md

-# ATSlider - A simple and versatile jquery plugin slider
+# ATSlider - A simple and versatile jquery plugin carousel

 ## Features